ook/simple_rails_docker_for_dev/README.md

 Very simple project bootstrap of a Rails project with a simple Dockerfile and docker-compose.yaml, all "just working".
 Development compliant (mount your project into the docker image, so you can develop w/o having to rebuild your docker image between each change).

+## Motivation

+When I started using Rails (with version 1.2.6… yes I'm old stop telling it!) bootstrapping rails was like `rails new myproject && rails s` and it was ready.
+Now… it's complicated.

 ## Stack

 * ruby 2.7.0